Deploy the Azure Stack Development Kit

 - Azure Cloud: Azure Active Directory is the identity provider.
 Use this parameter to specify a specific directory where the AAD account has global admin permissions.
-Full name of an AAD Directory tenant in the format of .onmicrosoft.com.
+Full name of an AAD Directory tenant.
+For example, .onmicrosoft.com.

 - ADFS: The default stamp Directory Service is the identity provider, the default account to sign in with is firstname.lastname@example.org, and the password to use is the one you provided as part of the setup.